zowe/docs-site/docs/user-guide/mvd-configuration.md

 Logging for proxies that are set up in the server.

 **_zsf.install**
-Logging for the installation of plug-ins.
+Logging for the installation of plugins.

 **_zsf.apiml**
 Logging for communication with the api mediation layer.

 **_zsf.routing**
-Logging for dispatching network requests to plug-in dataservices.
+Logging for dispatching network requests to plugin dataservices.

 **_zsf.network**
 Logging for the HTTPS server status (connection, ports, IP, and so on)